 “Pink and black” cathedral window tote bag

 To make this tote, you will no longer work with squares of fabric.
-You cut the original shape with a template and then fold twice to get a rectangular unit that form the block.
-This variation adds differents shapes of windows to design.
+You cut the original shape with a template and then fold twice to get a rectangular unit that forms the block.
+This variation adds differents shapes of windows to the design.

 This is the classic method to make cathedral window technique.
 Make the units folding a square of fabric twice.